andreszlima/transit-efficiency-analysis/README.md

     Be sure to replace `~/transit-efficiency-analysis/` with the actual path to the project's folder on your server, both in the script part and in the log file part.

+    LESSON LEARNED: After changing month be sure the script is still running.
+I will implement a timeout

 5. **Data Transfer:**
     Since the analysis that will be made here are costly in terms of computer power, I decided to do it locally instead of on the remote computer, which is somewhat limited.
 To do this a Python script, `get_realtime.py` is employed.
 This script uses the Paramiko library for SSH connections and commands, psycopg2 for PostgreSQL database interaction, and dotenv for environment variable management.
 The script is executed on a local machine and connects to a remote server to download the most recent data from the `trip_updates` table.
 The data is then stored in a local CSV file, which is then used to update the `trip_updates` table in the local database.